kubeflow/website/content/en/docs/components/training/job-scheduling.md

           restartPolicy: OnFailure
 ```

-## About volcano scheduler and gang-scheduling
+## About gang-scheduling

-With using volcano scheduler to apply gang-scheduling, a job can run only if there are enough resources for all the pods of the job.
+With using Volcano Scheduler or Scheduler Plugins with coscheduling to apply gang-scheduling,
+a job can run only if there are enough resources for all the pods of the job.
 Otherwise, all the pods will be in pending state waiting for enough resources.
-For example, if a job requiring N pods is created and there are only enough resources to schedule N-2 pods, then N pods of the job will stay pending.
+For example, if a job requiring N pods is created and there are only enough resources to schedule N-2 pods,
+then N pods of the job will stay pending.

-**Note:** when in a high workload, if a pod of the job dies when the job is still running, it might give other pods a chance to occupy the resources and cause deadlock.
+**Note:** when in a high workload, if a pod of the job dies when the job is still running,
+it might give other pods a chance to occupy the resources and cause deadlock.

 ## Troubleshooting